A visit to the Butterfly Farm is one to enjoy with family & friends.

 To keep our butterflies happy and flying the temperature within the Flight Area is tropical and humid all year round with temperatures above 27 degrees.

-If you have Tesco Reward Partner codes just turn up on the day with your QR codes
+If you have Tesco Reward Partner codes just turn up on the day with your QR codes, as they are not bookable online.

 If you are visiting term time in the week there is no need to book just turn up and pay on the day.
 Credit, debit cards and cash are accepted.